flutter/website/assets-and-images.md

 If the desired asset is specified in the `pubspec.yaml` file of the package, it is bundled automatically with the application.
 In particular, assets used by the package itself must be specified in its `pubspec.yaml`.

 A package can also choose to have assets in its `lib/` folder that are not specified in its `pubspec.yaml` file.
-In this case, for those images to be bundled, the application has to specify which ones to include.
+In this case, for those images to be bundled, the application has to specify which ones to include in its `pubspec.yaml`.
 For instance, a package named `fancy_backgrounds` could have the following files:

 * .../lib/backgrounds/background1.png
 * .../lib/backgrounds/background2.png
 * .../lib/backgrounds/background3.png

- To include, say the first image, the `pubspec.yaml` of the application should specify it in the `assets` section:
+ To include, say, the first image, the `pubspec.yaml` of the application should specify it in the `assets` section:

 ```yaml
 flutter: